sodipp/react-native-veel-icons/README.md

 expo icons made for the veel react native app

 ## Installation

-1. Configure [`expo-fonts`](https://docs.expo.dev/versions/latest/sdk/font/) as shown below in the usage section

-2. Run command
+1. Run command
     ```sh
     yarn add react-native-veel-icons
     ```
     This will automatically install the following necessary dependencies:

     - `@react-native-masked-view/masked-view`
     - `expo-linear-gradient`

     Ensure that you have the correct versions of these dependencies by checking your `package.json` with file to avoid issues.

+2. Configure [`expo-fonts`](https://docs.expo.dev/versions/latest/sdk/font/) to load the `Vicons` font family file placed in `node_modules/react-native-veel-icons/src/font/Vicons.ttf`.
+You can either load it directly from there or copy it and manage it with your other assets.

 ## Usage